-- The persimmon fruit exported to Australia are not contaminated by weeds or trash. - Unprocessed packing material (which may vector pests identified as not on the pathway and pests not known to be associated with persimmon) is not imported with persimmons. - The packaged persimmon fruit are labelled in such a way to identify the orchard and packinghouse (see measures 5a,b).
+- The persimmon fruit exported to Australia are not contaminated by weeds or trash. - Unprocessed packing material (which may vector pests identified as not on the pathway and pests not known to be associated with persimmon) is not imported with persimmons. - The packaged persimmon fruit are labelled in such a way to identify the orchard and packinghouse (see measures 6a,b).

-[6d] Pre-export inspection by NPPO
+[6d] Pre-export inspection and remedial action by NPPO